 What is the extended stay research scholar visa in France?

 An extended stay research scholar visa can be issued for foreign students who have a master’s degree and are interested in different research projects in France.
 Among the conditions for obtaining such a status, we mention the hosting agreement issued by the French institution you want to work with, in terms of research and documentation.
 It is important to note that such an agreement is part of your visa application that must be submitted to the French authorities.
 If you believe you need such a visa, please feel free to get in touch with our specialists and find out more about the requirements involved.

 Conditions for obtaining a French student visa

 Students who have remained legally in the country for some years after completing their courses can apply for French citizenship.
-Our lawyers can provide more details.
+This is based on their naturalization, for which the length of residence is of primary concern.
+Along with this requirement, the applicant will also need to have sufficient knowledge of the French language, culture, and history.
+Our lawyers can offer more details.

 Accommodation requirements for students in France

 Foreign students who want to stay in university campuses in France will need an official letter issued by the chosen educational institution.
 Otherwise, if they stay with the family in France, the authorities will solicit a certificate of board and lodging which is normally issued by the town hall in the city they live in.
 The formalities, in this case, might seem complex, which is why we recommend you get in touch with our legal advisors.

 Can I work in France as a foreign student?